anthrax3/python-proxy-framework/README.md

 # Documentation

-Please use this [slides](http://www.fhauser.de/pub/140224_Slides_Thesis.pdf) for more detailed information about the overall structure of the proxy-framework.
+Please see this [slides](http://www.fhauser.de/pub/140224_Slides_Thesis.pdf) for more detailed information about the overall structure of the proxy-framework.
 A detailled documentation will be released within the next days.

 ## Structure
 To achieve a maximum way of flexibility in imlementing and useing functions, two types of modules provide powerful elements for creating individual proxy-configurations.